Approximating Source Location and Star Survivable Network Problems: Proof of Theorem

 \section{Proof of Theorem~\ref{t:D}}

-Recall that {\sf $D$-SNA} reduces to {\sf Biset-Family Edge-Cover} with ${\cal F}$ being the family of tight bisets; in the case of rooted requirements, it is sufficient to cover the biset-family ${\cal F}^s=\{\hat{X} \in {\cal F}: s \in V \setminus X^+\}$.
-Biset-families arising from {\sf SNA} instances have some special properties, that are summarized in the following definitions.
+Recall that {\sf $D$-Survivable NA} reduces to {\sf Biset-Family Edge-Cover} with ${\cal F}$ being the family of tight bisets; in the case of rooted requirements, when $D$ is a star with center $s$, it is sufficient to cover the biset-family ${\cal F}^s=\{\hat{X} \in {\cal F}: s \in V \setminus X^+\}$ Biset-families arising from {\sf Survivable NA} instances have some special properties, that are summarized in the following definitions.

 \begin{definition} The intersection and the union of two bisets $\hat{X},\hat{Y}$ is defined by $\hat{X} \cap \hat{Y} = (X \cap Y, X^+ \cap Y^+)$ and $\hat{X} \cup \hat{Y} = (X \cup Y,X^+ \cup Y^+)$.
 The biset $\hat{X} \setminus \hat{Y}$ is defined by $\hat{X} \setminus \hat{Y}=(X \setminus Y^+,X^+ \setminus Y)$.
 We write $\hat{X} \subseteq \hat{Y}$ and say that {\em $\hat{Y}$ contains $\hat{X}$} if $X \subseteq Y$ and $X^+ \subseteq Y^+$.
 Let ${\cal C}_{\cal F}$ denote the inclusion-minimal bisets in ${\cal F}$. \end{definition}